Do you want to declutter your life?

 - Clean out inbox and outbox on desk

-- Set up regular filing sessions in your calendar to file papers in the filing cabinet
+- Set up regular sessions in your calendar to file papers in the filing cabinet

 - Gather and return any related extracurricular equipment, materials, and items

-- Schedule and hold private meeting with group leader or organizer
+- Schedule and hold a private meeting with a group leader or organizer

-- Update my colleagues and team members about my leaving the club/group
+- Update your colleagues and team members in person about leaving the club/group

 - Remove all future related activities from my calendar or schedule

-Make a note to declutter items on a regular basis.
+Declutter items from your life on a regular basis.

-Take a moment to set a recurring reminder in your digital calendar, or pencil in reminders into your paper planner or calendar to go through this decluttering exercise.
+Take a moment to set a recurring reminder in your digital calendar, or pencil in reminders into your paper planner or calendar to go through the decluttering exercise described in this post.
 You should schedule the exercise it on a day when you’ll be relaxed, at ease, and comfortable…not when you’re heading out the door to a meeting, or working on something on deadline.

 Choose one area from your life, work/school, home, or personal, and ask yourself, “What’s bothering or annoying me the most in this area?
 What could I remove, eliminate, or declutter from my life?”